 A loan here, a mortgage there.
 Went along and went along.
-He had to pay, you know, to keep the place open and selling liquor.
+He had to pay, you know, to stay open and sell liquor in the place.
 It was tight but okay.
-Then the old Silk died and the new one upped the premium.
-Papa couldn't pay the bands, the police and the liquor man too.
+Then the old Silk died and the new one upped the fees.
+We couldn't pay the bands, the police and the liquor man too.

-how and you manage for so long?
+How'd you manage for so long?

 Luck.
-I found some of Papa's fishing pictures.
+I found some fishing pictures.